baolab-rice/CRISPR_OT_scoring/README.md

 Contains files for using our S1C model on any dataset.

-Version notes for using our custom models:
+#Version notes for using our custom models:
+Known version *requirements*
 - h5py < 3.0
 - tensorflow 2.x (we used 2.4.1)
 - python > 3

+Other necessary packages (with versions as we used them, but likely not as strict)
+- numpy 1.19.5
+- pandas 1.2.3
+- sklearn 0.24.1

+A full package list is available at custom_scoring/package_list.txt

 We recommend running S1C_on_input_data.py and sample_model_train.py after cloning this repo and modifying an environment with the above version info to ensure things are working correctly.